 It’s true that some pizza doughs have a tough time in high-heat ovens while others are specifically formulated for them.
 Alive & Kickin' Pizza Crust has two ideal options, both of which are mainstays for managing pizza prep time and crust production consistency:

-Wood Fired HG Dough Balls withstand the high temperatures in wood-fired ovens to create a perfectly crisp and brown outside with a slightly chewy texture.
+Wood-Fired New York Style Dough Balls withstand the high temperatures in wood-fired ovens to create a perfectly crisp and brown outside with a slightly chewy texture.

 Classic Neapolitan Dough Balls are made from imported Italian flour (00) to perform well in high-heat ovens of 600˚ F and higher.